-- Borrow from an accomplice an unused /24 part of one of their networks. - Get from a BGP dump a list of the networks announced by your peers at multiple IXes. - Scan each neighbor AS for a pingable IP. - Announce the hijacked borrowed network. - Ping again the test IPs, this time from an IP from the borrowed network. - See which ones are still reachable.
+- Borrow from an accomplice an unused /24 part of one of their networks. - Get from a BGP dump a list of the networks announced by your peers at multiple IXes. - Scan each neighbor AS for a pingable IP, one random /29 at a time (this is the hard part!). - Announce the hijacked borrowed network. - Ping again the test IPs, this time from an IP from the borrowed network. - See which ones are still reachable.